nb-twy/ParkDirectories/README.md

 List of parked directories exported to my-parked-directories.txt

 # Transfer the exported file to Host 2
+# Then install Park Directories and initialize the mappings
 user@host2 $ ./install.sh -i my-parked-directories.txt
 Installing Park Directories...